david-a-perez/Coverage-MarIO/README.md

 # Coverage MarI/O
-This project is an atempt to gather coverage through the use of NEAT.
-This is based off of Sethbling's MarI/O project.
-Unlike MarI/O, instead of using the player's coordinates to calculate fitness, this project uses the code coverage of the currect run to calculate fitness.
+This project is an attempt to gather coverage through the use of NEAT.
+This is based on Sethbling's MarI/O project.
+Unlike MarI/O, instead of using the player's coordinates to calculate fitness, this project uses the current run's code coverage to calculate fitness.
 Note that this project is not intended to be fast.

 # Setup
 1. Build BizHawk emulator from https://github.com/david-a-perez/BizHawk (this fork provides a way to read coverage data from a Lua plugin)